Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 The migration tool supports configuration-driven, code-driven, and hybrid customization patterns.

-Start with the [Customization Guide](./docs/customization/Customization-Guide.md) for the decision flow (configuration vs targeted code vs command pipeline).
+Start with the [Customization Guide](./docs/customization/Customization-Guide.md) for the decision flow (configuration vs data transformation extensions vs command pipeline).

 Then follow the linked implementation guides in the customization docs.